juanifioren/django-oidc-provider/DOC.md

 Create a user with: ``python manage.py createsuperuser``.

-To create clients use Django admin (if you have it enabled):
+Create clients using Django admin (if you have it enabled):

 ![Client Creation](http://i64.tinypic.com/2dsfgoy.png)